fossi-foundation/fossi-foundation.github.io/gsoc17-ideas.md

 ### LimeSDR: Integrate RISC-V Core

-*Details:* [LimeSDR](https://myriadrf.org/projects/limesdr/) is a flexible software-defined platform that integrates an FPGA and a Lime Microsystems LMS7002 field-programmable RF frontned.
-The software is executed on softcores on the FPGA.
+*Details:* [LimeSDR](https://myriadrf.org/projects/limesdr/) is a flexible software-defined platform, that integrates an FPGA and a Lime Microsystems LMS7002M field-programmable RF transceiver, that is 2x2 MIMO and can be tuned anywhere from 100KHz to 3.8GHz.
+The FPGA is presently used to take care of things such as interfacing, digital down-conversion and tuning, and sample time-stamping.

 Currently the Altera NIOS-II processor is used and in this project the goal is to replace it with an open source softcore implementing the